SaiRamAditya8/rag-research-agent/README.md

 ## frontend_src

 This contains the code for a simple streamlit interface that shows the chat history and user query.
 It uses the FastAPI endpoint mentioned in the .env to post the request with the whole chat_history and gets the output to show.

+Goal:

+user: "Explain the attention mechanism in the paper Attention is all you need" Bot fetches the paper, ingests it answers the user.